different-ai/embedbase/CONTRIBUTING.md

 #### Embedbase Hosted

 1. `cd hosted`
-1. Bump the version in `service.prod.yaml`
+2. Bump the version in `service.prod.yaml`
-2.
+3.
 ```bash
 make release
 ```

+#### Embedbase Dashboard

+Just push

+#### Embedbase Docs

+Just push

+FYI the documentation gpt4 extension is using a dataset automatically synced with all Embedbase content (github, discord, etc.).